Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 ### Spot prices

-- decide maximun spot price
+- decide maximum spot price
 - instance will be provisioned so long as the spot price is below your maximum spot price
 - hourly spot price varies on capacity and region
-- if the spot price goes above your maximum, you have two mnutes to stop or terminate instance
+- if the spot price goes above your maximum, you have two minutes to stop or terminate instance

 ### spot blocks